 (b) by injection unless the label gives instructions for use by injection.

-(6) A person, other than a veterinary surgeon, may use an unregistered veterinary chemical product on a trade species animal in the way stated in a written statement given under regulation 10(2) by the veterinary surgeon who prescribed, supplied or recommended the product.
+(6) A person, other than a veterinarian, may use an unregistered veterinary chemical product on a trade species animal in the way stated in a written statement given under regulation 10(2) by the veterinarian who prescribed, supplied or recommended the product.

+[Regulation 14 amended: SL 2022/98 r.
+18.]

 15. Statement to be given to person in charge of animal

 If the person given a statement under regulation 10(2) is not usually in charge of the animal, the person given the statement must give a copy of the statement to the person usually in charge of the animal.